jeremygradisher/bootstrap-them-test-1/README.md

 # Bootstrap Theme Test 1

+## Mock-up

-## Just a quick mock-up to figure out how to add a theme
+Just a quick mock-up to figure out how to add a theme to a Rails app.
+This is using Bootstrap 5.2.3.